andyarensman/prepacker-app/README.md

 To get a cool looking gradient for the header, I found a picture of a mountain skyline and grabbed the color of the bottom, middle and top.
 The logo was made with Adobe's logo maker - very cool free software.

+It is still unclear to me if there is any downside to using a relational database over subdocuments.
+Currently each checklist and gear item is connected to their user via a user_id property.
+Would this cause any security or performance issues?

 ## Future Updates

 I may allow the user to upload photos, share their lists somehow, have container groupings, have a 'wearing' section that doesn't go towards the pack weight, include food and water weight, and possibly a few other things.